You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels in adults.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
+Lipitor, also known as atorvastatin, is a cholesterol-lowering medication that belongs to the statin class.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.

 Conclusion